roundsoup/PinkoPunisher/README.md

 # wumaokiller
-A tool to scan the contents/follows/likes from anyone who followed you to recognize wumao and pinko, remove them by realtime after successful detection, share blacklist between multiple users.
+// A tool to scan the contents/follows/likes from anyone who followed you on sina weibo.
+// analyze contents/follows/likes from stranger followers using deep learning or machine learning.
+// detect and recognize wumao/pinko and block them immediately.